karlbennett/spring-jaxws-cxf/README.md

 [`XMLConfiguration`](src/test/java/example/spring/jaxws/cxf/XMLConfiguration.java)

-This configuration file shows how existing CXF XML configuration can be used in Java configuration.
+This configuration file shows how existing CXF XML configuration can be used within Java configuration.